Diophantine Geometry over Groups VIII: Stability

+A sequence of specializations of the duo limit group $Duo$ is called a duo test sequence, if it restricts to test sequences of the completions, $Comp_1$ and $Comp_2$.
+We say that a finite collection of duo limit groups, $Duo_1,\ldots,Duo_t$, covers a rectangle $rectangle$, that is associated with some duo limit group $Duo$, if there exists a finite collection of rectangles that are associated with the duo limit groups, $Duo_1,\ldots,Duo_t$, such that every duo test sequence in the given rectangle $rectangle$, has a subsequence, that restricts to a sequence of configuration homomorphisms (i.e., values that satisfy condition (i) in part (4) in definition 3.1), and the values of these configuration homomorphisms can be extended to values in one of the rectangles from the (fixed) finite collection of rectangles that are associated with $Duo_1,\ldots,Duo_t$. \endproclaim

-The procedure that was used to prove the equationality of Diophantine sets in the previous section, enables one to prove the existence of a finite collection of duo limit groups, that cover all the duo families associated with a duo limit group that is associated with a given rigid limit group.
+The procedure that was used to prove the equationality of Diophantine sets in the previous section, enables one to prove the existence of a finite collection of duo limit groups, that cover all the rectangles that are associated with a duo limit group that is associated with a given rigid or a solid limit group.
+We note that the strong boundedness that is proved in theorem 3.3 only in the rigid case, is not used in proving stability in the sequel.
+However, the main diagram that is constructed in order to prove the theorem, and its associated duo limit groups (that generalize to solid limit groups as well), are the main tools in our approach to stability.

-\vglue 1pc \proclaim{Theorem 3.2} Let $F_k$ be a non-abelian free group, let $s$ be a positive integer, and let $Rgd(x,p,q,a)$ be a rigid limit group defined over $F_k$.
-There exists a finite collection of duo limit groups associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, $Duo_1,\ldots,Duo_t$, and some global bound $b$, so that every duo family that is associated with a duo limit group $Duo$, that is associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, is covered by the given finite collection $Duo_1,\ldots,Duo_t$.
-Furthermore, every duo family that is associated with an arbitrary duo limit group $Duo$, is covered by at most $b$ duo families that are associated with the given finite collection, $Duo_1,\ldots,Duo_t$. \endproclaim
+\vglue 1pc \proclaim{Theorem 3.3} Let $F_k$ be a non-abelian free group, let $s$ be a positive integer, and let $Rgd(x,p,q,a)$ be a rigid limit group defined over $F_k$.
+There exists a finite collection of duo limit groups that are associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, $Duo_1,\ldots,Duo_t$, and some global bound $b$, so that every rectangle that is associated with a duo limit group $Duo$, that is associated with configuration homomorphisms of $s$ distinct rigid homomorphisms of $Rgd$, is covered by the given finite collection $Duo_1,\ldots,Duo_t$.
+Furthermore, every rectangle that is associated with an arbitrary duo limit group $Duo$, is covered by at most $b$ rectangles that are associated with the given finite collection, $Duo_1,\ldots,Duo_t$. \endproclaim

 \nfp To construct the (finite) universal collection of duo limit groups, we apply the iterative procedure that was used to prove the equationality of Diophantine sets (theorem 2.1).